gesslar/BeDocs/doc/actions.md

 ---
+title: Actions
-layout: post
+layout: default
-icon: fas fa-bolt-lightning
-order: 4
+nav_order: 4
 ---

 Actions are the core of BeDoc's functionality.
 They define the primary tasks that the tool can perform, such as parsing source code, generating documentation, and running custom scripts.

-To learn more about creating an action, please see [Creating an Action](creating_an_action).

 ## Parse